chpancrate/ocrpy_project11/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+    Remark : In order to be able to run the tests created in the /test directory you must launch them from the directory where they are located.
+This will enable the application to use the tests files located in the directory.